 The Effects of Cerebral Palsy on Toddlers and Young Children

 Fortunately, cerebral palsy is not progressive.
-What this means is that even though the brain damage that causes CP is permanent, the symptoms don’t worsen as they grow older.
+What this means is that even though the brain damage that causes Cerebral Palsy is permanent, the symptoms don’t worsen as they grow older.
 With proper treatment, some of these symptoms will actually improve over time.

 Because cerebral palsy mainly affects muscle tone and motor skills, the child may exhibit hearing, speech and vision problems, issues with bladder control, or problems with the facial and mouth muscles that cause excessive drooling or difficulty eating and swallowing.